 Planning a wedding can be a hands-on task when planned in your own home state or country, but planning all the hits and pieces in a different country comes with its hurdles.
-Consider choosing a hotel for your wedding in your desired destination, as they will have an event team, food and beverage team, and access to preferred supplies who can achieve what you are hoping for.
+Consider choosing a hotel for your wedding in your desired destination, as they will have an event team, food and beverage team, and access to preferred suppliers like Marquee Hire Companies that can help cater to any situation.
 It also serves the purpose of accommodating your guests and allowing you to have a ceremony, reception and recovery in the same establishment but each spot is diversely different.
 Who knows, you might even be eligible for some loyalty points from the hotel that you can use in one years time for your anniversary.

 Allow your guests enough time to plan, and keep communicating with them

 You may have dreamed of your destination wedding your whole life, but the invitation might come as some surprise to your guests who weren’t expecting it.
 You will want to give as much time as possible to ensure that they can get their affairs in order and be there to witness your big day.
 ‘Save the dates’ are not always customary, but in this case, you should extend them for destination weddings three months before the wedding date.
 Wedding invitations are sent six weeks before the big day with all details, but instead, send the important wedding details with the ‘save the date’.
 This includes accommodation options, the schedule of events and any other information you believe they need to prepare for the day.